-MDC recorded a total of 1.02 minor total recordable incident rate, 0.04 major total recordable incident rate, 94,401,248 safe man-hours for 2014.
+MDC recorded a total of 1.135 total recordable incident rate, 152,484,315 safe man-hours for 2016.
 ALI's Property Management arm, APMC, recorded a zero incidence of work-related injury/illness as reported to DOLE.
-Provided are the total Parental leaves taken by ALI employees in 2014
+Provided are the total Parental leaves taken by ALI employees in 2016.